kubernetes-sigs/kubebuilder/DESIGN.md

 * **Defaults Over Constructors**: When not a huge performance impact, favor auto-defaulting and `Options` structs over constructors.
-  Constructors quickly become unclear due to lack of names associatiated with values, and don't work well with optional values.
+  Constructors quickly become unclear due to lack of names associated with values, and don't work well with optional values.

 ## Development